OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           This file contains the predefined database settings found in the dpconfig.exe file.

-3. To deploy the Telemetry Agent to computers with versions of Office older than 2013, copy osmia32.msi and osmia64.msi to a shared folder on the network.
+3. To deploy the Telemetry Agent to computers with versions of Office older than 2013, copy osmia32.msi and osmia64.msi to a shared folder 'TDShared' on the server you run this script.

 ###Examples